zelmo-ingeniero/zelmo-ingeniero.github.io/docs/oracle-9-clustered-samba.md

 Therefore to edit the file `/etc/ocfs2/cluste.conf` before must be unmounted the filesystem and once it is unmounted in all nodes the cluster can be stopped or restarted

-* Umount FS `umount /mnt/shared`
+- Umount FS `umount /mnt/shared`
-* Only if neccesary destroy the FS `wipefs -a /dev/sda` and recreate it
+- Only if neccesary destroy the FS `wipefs -a /dev/sda` and recreate it
-* Stop cluster in all nodes `/sbin/o2cb.init stop`
+- Stop cluster in all nodes `/sbin/o2cb.init stop`
-* Update cluster.conf file in all nodes (update also the heartbeat region with: `o2cb remove-heartbeat mycluster /dev/sda` and `o2cb add-heartbeat mycluster /dev/sda`)
+- Update cluster.conf file in all nodes (update also the heartbeat region with: `o2cb remove-heartbeat mycluster /dev/sda` and `o2cb add-heartbeat mycluster /dev/sda`)
-* Restart cluster in all nodes `/sbin/o2cb.init start`
+- Restart cluster in all nodes `/sbin/o2cb.init start`
-* Mount new FS in all nodes
+- Mount new FS in all nodes

-## Notes for me

-* Create 1 VM with 1 extra hard disk (I tried with the  ISCSI type and didn't work)

-* Oracle Minimal-install